TheTerminalCafe/hugo-ttc-source/readme.md

 ## What is TTC website ?

 TTC short for The Terminal Cafe is a welcoming discord server for everything related to technology with other fun things sprinkled on top of it.
-We started on 2019 as CTT and quickly became a melting-pot for tech minded people all around the world later we rebranded our self as The Terminal Cafe.
+We started on 2019 as CTT and quickly became a melting-pot for tech minded from people all around the world later we rebranded our self as The Terminal Cafe.
 The website is just another attempt from us to make technology more accessible to everyone anywhere around the world .

 ### How pages are generated ??